Duncan-Maganga/FUTURE_CS_001/README.md

 **Tool:** Manual Testing
 **Severity:** High

-In the name ID write Reflected_Test and click submit.
+In the name ID write **Reflected_Test** and click submit.
 You will see the message Hello Reflected Test

 ![ZAP Scan Result](zap1.png)

-When you search for the source code for the string Reflected Test
+When you search for the source code for the string Reflected Test.

 ![ZAP Scan Result](zap8.png)